Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Further inquiry

 Computations in this section were assisted by Macaulay2 \cite{M2} and Sage \cite{sagemath}.
 All computations were performed over the field $\kappa = \QQ$.
 As usual, let $R=\kappa[z_{1,1}, \ldots, z_{n,n}]$.

 Closely related to the study of Gr\"obner degenerations is, of course, the study of Gr\"obner bases themselves.
 The following problem remains open:

-\begin{problem} Describe the generating sets of the Schubert determinantal ideal $I_w$ that can occur as a Gr\"obner basis under some diagonal term order $\sigma$. \end{problem} Even when $\init_\sigma(I_w)$ is radical, explicit Gr\"obner bases are only known in a special case governed by pattern avoidance \cite{Kle}.
+\begin{problem} Describe the generating sets of the Schubert determinantal ideal $I_w$ that can occur as a Gr\"obner basis under some diagonal term order $\sigma$. \end{problem} For $w \in S_n$ and a diagonal term order $\sigma$, even when $\init_\sigma(I_w)$ is radical, explicit Gr\"obner bases are only known in a special case governed by pattern avoidance \cite{Kle}.
 One of the two patterns in $S_5$ that does not fall under that result is $21543$.
-When $w =21543$ and $\sigma$ is lexicographic order on left-to-right reading order of the variables, already there are Gr\"obner generators of higher degree than any Fulton generator of $I_w$.
-The ideal $\init_\sigma(I_{w})$ has a reduced Gr\"obner basis containing nine elements, including one of degree five, though $I_{21543}$ has only eight Fulton generators, one of degree one and seven of degree three.
+When $\sigma$ is a diagonal, lexicographic from southeast term order with respect to $\{21543\}$, already there are elements of the reduced Gr\"obner basis of higher degree than any Fulton generator of $I_{21543}$.
+By Corollary \ref{cor:uniqueDiag}, there is a unique lexicographic from southeast initial ideal.
+The ideal $\init_\sigma(I_{21543})$ has a reduced Gr\"obner basis containing nine elements, including one of degree five, though $I_{21543}$ has only eight Fulton generators, one of degree one, and seven of degree three.

+The situation looks especially complicated for $w \in S_n$ for which there is some diagram $D \subseteq [n] \times [n]$ so that $\#\{\mathcal B\in \bpd(w):D(\mathcal B)=D\}>1$, in which case the authors expect there will always exist distinct reduced Gr\"obner bases arising from different diagonal term orders.
+For example, consider $214365 \in S_6$, and take $\sigma$ to be the lexicographic order on the variables ordered starting from $z_{n,n}$, progressing up column $n$ then up column $n-1$ and so on.
+Similarly, let $\sigma'$ be the lexicographic order on the variables ordered starting from $z_{n,n}$, progressing left along row $n$, then row $n-1$ and so on.
+Then